ds-wizard/docs/docs/admin/configuration.rst

 DMP Templates
 =============

 You can freely customize and style templates of DMPs (filled questionnaires).
-HTML and CSS knowledge is required and for doing more complex templates that use some conditions, loops, or macros, knowledge of `Jinja templating language <http://jinja.pocoo.org/>`_ (we use its implementation called `Ginger <https://ginger.tobiasdammers.nl/guide/>`_) is useful.
+HTML and CSS knowledge is required and for doing more complex templates that use some conditions, loops, or macros, knowledge of `Jinja templating language <http://jinja.pocoo.org/>`_ (pure Python implementation) is useful.
 The location of templates root folder is configurable via :confval:`templateFolder`.

 Template files
 --------------